Numerical Study of Dissipative Weak Solutions for the Euler Equations of Gas Dynamics: Numerical Results

-Finally, we focus on the total entropy ${\cal S}^6$ and the energy defect ${\cal D}_{\rm E}^6$ for the KH instability problem.
+Finally, we focus on the total entropy ${\mathcal S}^6$, the energy defect ${\mathcal D}_{\rm E}^6$, and the Bregman distance $\mathcal{J}^6$ for the KH instability problem.
+Here, the initial data yield $\bar{\theta}=1.716667$.
 The time evolutions and time averages of these quantities are shown in Figure \ref{fig16} and Table \ref{table2}, respectively.
 The magnitude of energy defects is substantially larger than in the Configuration 3 example, indicating that the limiting DW solutions are clearly not weak solutions in the sense of distributions.
 This observation is consistent with the figures of the averaged numerical solutions presented in \S\ref{sec43}.
-This suggests that selection criterion (iii) is a physically relevant one in this example.
-Based on the values reported in Table \ref{table2}, criterion (iii) prioritizes the LCDCU schemes, while the entropy production criterion (i) still prioritizes the VFV schemes.
+Based on the values reported in Table \ref{table2}, criterion (iii) prioritizes the LCDCU schemes, while the entropy production criterion (i) and the Bregman distance to the equilibrium maximizing the entropy (iv) prioritize the VFV schemes.